 Planning for the end of KCGM operations on the Golden Mile covers the design, rehabilitation and monitoring and the progressive closure of the Fimiston Open Pit, the Fimiston and Gidji Processing Plants and the Mt Charlotte Underground Mine infrastructure.

 Closure Planning is an integral part of the life of a mine.
 KCGM is committed to an open approach when providing information to stakeholders about its operations and their impacts and has undertaken extensive consultation and planning to develop the publicly available KCGM Mine Closure Plan.

 The closure planning process is ongoing with KCGM required to submit the site’s closure plan to government agencies every three years for approval.
 Mine safety regulations dictate how the site is managed after closure and appropriate measures to minimise the risk of inadvertent access by the public.

 Kalgoorlie-Boulder has been a mining community since 1893 and its residents are realists.
 The community is aware that gold is a limited resource and all mines have a finite lifespan.
 When the Fimiston Open Pit was first started, its projected operating life was just 14 years, which would have meant a 2003 closure date.

-Since 1989, changing gold prices, improved technologies and greater operating efficiencies have allowed the projected life to be successively extended by a further 26 years.
+Since 1989, changing gold prices, improved technologies and greater operating efficiencies have allowed the projected life to be successively extended.
 This has had a direct and positive impact on the economy of Kalgoorlie-Boulder and the broader Goldfields Region.